Tags:

 Fill In the blanks, then press Score to check your answers

-I my white shoes, I love my shoes
+I love my shoes, I love my shoes

 Oh no!